Rush Limbaugh, the Excellence in Broadcasting Network.

 Shouldn't you be encouraging a rare outbreak of bipartisanship?

-Compromise just for the sake of compromise, so we can feel good about each other.
+Compromise just for the sake of compromise so we can feel good about each other.

-I recognize our difficult basis.
+I recognize how difficult that is.

-Yeah, for the sake of compromise that doesn't solve problems just for the sake of it?
+Yeah, for the sake of compromise that doesn't solve problems just for the sake of it.

 Yeah, that's not a good thing for the country.